BitCurator Consortium Charter

 The President shall be the previous year’s President-Elect.
-The President is responsible for holding monthly leadership meetings, setting and facilitating monthly Executive Council agendas, moving the Council through the BitCurator Consortium Action Plan and Strategic Directions, and addressing member needs as they are communicated to the Executive Council.
+Leadership consists of the President, President-Elect, Treasurer, and Community Facilitator roles.
+The President is also responsible for holding monthly leadership meetings, setting and facilitating monthly Executive Council agendas, moving the Council through the BitCurator Consortium Action Plan and Strategic Directions, and addressing member needs as they are communicated to the Executive Council.
 They also prepare the President-Elect throughout their term to take on the position of President, and support the President-Elect through their leadership transition.

 The Treasurer shall be self-nominated, or nominated and selected by members of the Executive Council in July of each year.
-The Treasurer helps prepare the annual budget to present to the Executive Council and works with the Executive Council and Community Facilitator to ensure that there is adequate funding to support strategic goals.
+The Treasurer helps prepare the annual budget to present to the Executive Council, participates in monthly leadership meetings, and works with the Executive Council and Community Facilitator to ensure that there is adequate funding to support strategic goals.
 The Treasurer shall review monthly account summaries, adjust the budget according to actual expenditures, and communicate any issues or concerns with the Executive Council.

 3.6.
 BitCurator Consortium Groups

 3.6.1.
 Creation, Function, and Composition

 This section governs all BitCurator Consortium groups, including committees and other types of groups.
-Members of BitCurator Consortium groups will be made up of volunteers.
+Members of BitCurator Consortium groups will be made up of volunteers who may include both members and non-members of the BitCurator Consortium.
 Groups can be proposed by either the Executive Council or through a member proposal approved by the Executive Council.
 Each newly created group must have a charge, meeting frequency, and member term length, approved by the Executive Council prior to recruiting for membership.
 Each group must have an Executive Council liaison who attends the group meetings regularly.
 Groups must make an annual call for new members.
 Groups that sunset must submit a final evaluation report that is approved by the Executive Council in order to disband.
 Executive Council may make committees and groups standing or termed as needed.